Day 2 to 7

 Two linear walks with varying distance and ascent which basically follow old trading paths from Haria, the Valley of a Thousand Palm Trees to the ancient capital of Teguise.
 Both walks are on ancient and rough tracks, ascending to a high plateau and the church of Ermita de las Nieves.
 This walk affords both groups spectacular views inland and to the coast.
 There is also time for a look around tranquil Teguise.
 The ascent at grade 4 is all at the beginning of the walk and up to the first break, after which it is easy walking.

-During our time on Tenerife we will enjoy four days of walking.
-There are lots of walks available to your leader and the walks below will give you a flavour of what to expect.
+During our time on Tenerife there are lots of walks available to your leader and the walks below will give you a flavour of what to expect.

 - Pedro Alvarez to Punta Hildalgo starting at this rural village the initial ascent has spectacular views over the local area and towards the west coast.
 We continue uphill through the laurel forest of Anaga before the path eases for a while.
 This gives you the opportunity to admire the amazing flora and fauna.
 The path changes as we head downhill, twisting and turning before the forest opens, revealing the full beauty of the barrancos before you.
 This area was formed millions of years ago and hasn’t changed much.
 You can soak in the vista during your picnic lunch before a challenging descent takes us down to the coast.